 Confirm that the customer gateway supports BGP

-When you delete a Site-to-Site VPN connection and create a new connection, then a new pair of public IP addresses is assigned to the tunnels.
-You must reconfigure the customer gateway device and update the public peer IPs, accordingly.
-But when you create a new connection, you can use the tunnel inside IPs and pre-shared secret key from your previous Site-to-Site VPN connection.
-You don't need to use the details that AWS auto-generates.
+When you delete a Site-to-Site VPN connection and create a new connection, Site-to-Site assigns a new pair of public IP addresses to the VPN tunnels.
+You must reconfigure the customer gateway device, and update the public peer IP addresses.

-2. On the AWS end, check the local IPV4 network CIDR (on-premises CIDR) and remote IPv4 network CIDR (AWS CIDR).
+- On the AWS side, check the local IPV4 network on-premises CIDR and remote IPv4 network AWS CIDR.

 "details": "AWS tunnel Phase 2 SA is established with